a-adelrady/Semi-Final/README.md

 └── arkipelago/         # Additional images
 ```

-## Screenshots

-*Add screenshots here to showcase the website's design and features.*

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.